Skip to main content

 Our history

-Over 50 years of fighting poverty.
 In 1968, a small group of people in Ireland spearheaded a major aid operation in response to famine and conflict in Biafra.
-Over 50 years later, we’re still working with the world’s most vulnerable people to help reduce suffering and combat poverty and hunger.
+More than half a century later, we’re still working with the world’s most vulnerable people to help reduce suffering and combat poverty and hunger.

 Responding to famine in Biafra